 Membership is open to anyone with an interest in the practice, theory or development of CBT.
 BABCP also provides accreditation for CBT therapists.

 BABCP accredited members adhere to the Standards of Conduct, Performance and Ethics in the Practice of Behavioural and Cognitive Psychotherapies, and are willing to be scrutinised in this adherence as required.

 Areas of counselling I deal with

-I charge £55 per individual therapy hourly session including initial assessment for self referrals payable after the each session.
-For all other referrals please contact me to discuss your requirements.
+I charge £70 per individual therapy hourly session including initial assessment for self referrals payable after each session.
+For on line therapy the payment is £60 payable after the session.

 For requests for clinical supervision please contact me on the number given or by email to discuss your requirements.

 I hold an Enhanced certificate to work with adults and children (DBS).
 As a member of the BABCP I follow their code of ethics.